monahendawi/quantum-zne-blog/index.md

 All noisy simulations were performed using the density matrix simulator available in Qiskit Aer.
 Density matrices were chosen because they can accurately represent noisy and mixed quantum states.

-# Noise Models

-Three noise models were investigated:

-Depolarizing Noise
-Bit-Flip Noise
-Phase-Flip Noise

-Noise probabilities ranging from 0.001 to 0.02 were considered, with additional experiments conducted at higher noise levels.

 # Evaluation Metrics